 About the Project

-Can we make schools more equitable by directing state resources based on student needs and giving local communities more control over funds?
+How can we make schools more equitable by directing state resources based on student need and community input?

 In 2013, California enacted the Local Control Funding Formula (LCFF), the country’s most ambitious school funding strategy.
 Among the major changes: rather than strict, state-mandated requirements, Local Education Agencies (LEAs) as part of the law are required to create their own roadmaps for local school spending working with key stakeholders to help craft their plans.